 To stop your shoulder from hurting during bench press, you have to take care of both overuse and poor technique.
 This applies no matter what kind of shoulder injury you have, or may be recovering from.

-Simple changes to technique can allow you to bench press even with an irritated shoulder.
+But there are also specific changes to benchpress technique that help even more.
 The most important change when exercising with any joint pain is to decrease the amount of weight on the bar to a level that is comfortable.
 The second step is to improve your form and focus on proper power generation from your core to extremity.

 The first step is deloading.
 That means taking the weight down to a comfortable level.
 Many people just refuse to do this.
 They worry too much about what other people will think of their lightweight bench press.
 Or they worry that they will lose their gains.
 But without the important step of deloading, nothing else will work.